5 Great Cruiser Motorcycles For New Riders

 READ MORE: 2014 Triumph Thunderbird Commander and LT

 HONORABLE MENTION: INDIAN SCOUT

-Ok, we know what you're thinking.
-Should we really be recommending a bike with an 1133cc engine (and no ABS) and a price tag of over $10,000 to new riders?
-In all good conscience, no. And yet...there will always be those new riders who are going to go out and buy a big heavy expensive cruiser no matter what anyone tells them.
+OK, we know what you're thinking.
+Should we really be recommending a bike with an 1133cc engine and a price tag of more than $10,000 to new riders?
+In all good conscience, no. (The Scout Sixty – which didn't exist when this article was written – is a better choice – CC) And yet, there will always be those new riders who are going to go out and buy a big heavy expensive cruiser no matter what anyone tells them.
 So if that's you, the Scout has a few things that actually make it a not-terrible choice for a first bike.
-One: it's relatively small, coming in at 558 pounds wet.
-Two: it has a really low seat height of 25.3 inches - about two inches lower than the Suzuki Boulevard's, and three inches lower than the Harley Street's.
+One: it's relatively small, coming in at 558 lbs wet.
+Two: it has a really low seat height of 25.3 inches - about 2 inches lower than the Suzuki Boulevard's, and 3 inches lower than the Harley Street's.
 While it's not a light bike compared to a true entry-level cruiser, the Scout's low center of gravity makes for a less nerve-wracking ride.
 Just don't send us the repair bill if - OK, when - you drop it.

 READ MORE: 2015 Indian Scout Review